2. If I want to

 they want to serve on the Board.
 This information will be publicized

-with the election materials to help residents make a more informed
+with the election materials to help property owners make a more informed

 voting decision.
 Voting will be completed by submitting a paper or

-electronic proxy form prior to or during the January Annual Community
+electronic voting form prior to or during the Annual Community

 Association Meeting.
-New Board Members will be installed after the January Annual Meeting.
+New Board Members will elect officers and be installed after the Annual Meeting.
 Current Board members or

 Cedar Management Group can be contacted for further information.